openshift/enhancements/enhancements/hypershift/msi-enablement-for-aro-hcp.md

 ### Workflow Description

-* HostedCluster control plane operator will set AZURE_MSI_AUTHENTICATION on deployment of image registry, ingress, cloud network config, and storage operators
+* HostedCluster control plane operator will set AZURE_MSI_AUTHENTICATION on deployment of image registry, ingress, cluster network operator (which will pass the value to cloud network config), and storage operators
 * When each operator is configuring the Azure authentication type, if the AZURE_MSI_AUTHENTICATION is set, the operator will ignore any other Azure cloud configuration and use MSI

 ### API Extensions